 The Gâteau de patates douce or the sweet potato cake is one of the most popular sweet dishes of the Mauritian cuisine.
 The tasty Mauritian tea-time treat is basically a deep-fried sweet potato dough encasing a filling of coconut, cardamom, and sugar.

 And whether it is India or Mauritius, the Indian sweets are there for the sweet-toothed tourists.
 They are sugary, buttery, and delicious.
+If you have a sweet tooth, you got to try some of these popular sweets in Mauritius.
+And you would definitely need a bite after tasting the spicy – yummy Mauritius food.

 Where to try: Bombay Sweets Mart in Port Louis lets you taste several of their sweets